Learning low-rank latent mesoscale structures in networks

-\commHL{ The most significant theoretical advance that we make in the present paper concerns the relationship between global reconstruction error and {an approximation error of mesoscale patches by latent motifs}, with an explicit dependence on the {number of nodes in subgraphs at the mesoscale} that we state in Theorem~\ref{thm:NR}\textbf{(iii)} {of our} SI.
-Informally, Theorem~\ref{thm:NR}\textbf{(iii)} states that one can accurately reconstruct a network if one has a dictionary of latent motifs that can accurately approximate {mesoscale patches of a} network.
-We illustrate {this theoretical} result with supporting experiments in Figure~\ref{fig:recons_bd_plot}. {A crucial part of our proof of Theorem~\ref{thm:NR} \textbf{(iii)}} is our use of an explicit formula for the limiting reconstructed network as the number of iterations {that one uses for network reconstruction} tends to infinity.
-We state {this explicit formula for the limiting reconstructed network}, which is also a novel contribution of the present paper, in Theorem~\ref{thm:NR}\textbf{(ii)}. }
+The most significant theoretical advance of the present paper concerns the relationship between the reconstruction error and the error from approximating mesoscale patches by latent motifs, with an explicit dependence on the number $k$ of nodes in subgraphs at the mesoscale.
+We state this result in Theorem~\ref{thm:NR}\textbf{(iii)} in the SI.
+Informally, Theorem~\ref{thm:NR}\textbf{(iii)} states that one can accurately reconstruct a network if one has a dictionary of latent motifs that can accurately approximate the mesoscale patches of a network.
+In Figure~\ref{fig:recons_bd_plot}, we illustrate this theoretical result with supporting experiments.
+A crucial part of our proof of Theorem~{\ref{thm:NR}\textbf{(iii)}} is that the sequence of weighted adjacency matrices of the reconstructed networks converges as the number of iterations that one uses for network reconstruction tends to infinity and that this limiting weighted adjacency matrix has an explicit formula.
+We state these results, which are also novel contributions of our paper, in Theorem~\ref{thm:NR}{\textbf{(i)}},\textbf{(ii)}.